Last Updated on August 17, 2021

 Here’s a simple 4-step plan for writing your eulogy.

-- First, briefly introduce yourself.
+- Introduction.
+First, briefly introduce yourself by stating your relationship to the deceased.
 Then follow with a mini biography of your loved one.
 This can include their birthday, family members, where they were raised, went to school, were married, etc.

-- After this (which should make up the bulk of the eulogy), it’s time to say “thank you.”
+- Say thanks.
+After the life story and special memories, it’s time to say “thank you.”
 Was there a person or community, like a doctor or hospice, who cared for the deceased in their final days?
 Now is the perfect time in your eulogy to acknowledge them.

 Most completed eulogies consist of around 1,000 words, but this is not a rule by any means.
 With this word count, you can expect for it to take you approximately eight minutes to read.

 As for the tone of your eulogy, it can be humorous or serious, or both.
 You knew your loved one, so you know best what is and isn’t appropriate to honor their legacy.
-Keep in mind your audience, however… you don’t want to go overboard with humor.
+Keep in mind your audience; you don’t want to go overboard with humor.
 Strive for balance.

 Once you’ve finished writing your eulogy’s rough draft, ask a trusted friend or family member to look over it.
 A pair of fresh eyes can locate any grammatical errors or irregularities that you may have overlooked.